roninbar/ip-tcp-http/README.md

     -   You can think of a process as a kind of "bubble" that the OS inflates around the application's code and data, isolating it from the rest of the software running on the computer at the same time.
 -   The process gives the application code the illusion that it the only program running on the computer.
 -   If an application crashes, it doesn't crash the whole system.

+#### Processes and IP Packets

 -   Incoming IP packets are received by the OS.
 -   However, most packets are meant to be handled by some specific application.
 For example, an HTTP response should go to the browser that requested it.
 -   If we let each running process pick the packets it wants to handle, bad things can happen.
+-   So, the OS needs a way to determine which process should get each packet.

 #### Servers vs. Clients

--   To establish two-way communications between two processes, we need to start one process before the other and tell it to start listening for incoming packets from the other process.
+-   To establish two-way communications between two processes, one starts first and waits for the other to connect to it.
--   The process that starts first is called the _server_ and the other one is called the _client_.
+-   The process that starts first is considered to be the _server_ and the other one the _client_.
--   After communication is established, TCP and UDP don't impose any roles on the connected parties.
+-   After communication is established, the transport layer doesn't impose any roles on the connected parties.
 In particular, either side may choose to terminate the connection.
 -   Possible ways to organize communications:
     -   Peer-to-peer (P2P):
         ```mermaid
         graph LR;
         P1[Peer] --- P2[Peer]
         ```
+        Notable example: BitTorrent.
     -   One server concurrently serving multiple clients:
         ```mermaid
         graph TD;